 In a personal injury claim, you may be entitled to compensation for pain and suffering.
 When the pain makes it hard to function or when not being able to work stresses you out, that’s something you want to show in your claim.
 The best way is to keep a journal to show how you’re feeling in a given day.

 You can use pen and paper to jot down how you’re feeling or use a digital app on your phone.
 Make sure your journal can be easily accessible and that you date each entry.

 You’re not out in the cold if your employer doesn’t have workers’ compensation coverage.
 The process to get what you’re owed is longer but you have more options than you realize.
-With the right personal injury attorney from Ed Bernstein and Associates, you have someone on your side to fight for the compensation you deserve.
+With the right personal injury attorney that specializes in workers comp from Ed Bernstein and Associates, you have someone on your side to fight for the compensation you deserve.